matatk/agrip/audioquake/manuals/user-manual-part04.md

 ### Team Deathmatch

-This mode is similar to the last one but has one main difference: You are not on your own – you can have an epic battle in which all the players on your team are against all the players/bots on the enemy team\!
+This mode is similar to the last one but has one main difference: You are not on your own&mdash;you can have an epic battle in which all the players on your team are against all the players/bots on the enemy team\!

 Team Deathmatch games are started in the same way as regular deathmatches and can have frag and time limits, except that the fraglimit is the number of frags that a team must score to win.